ericsmalling/jenkins-docker-agent-demo/README.md

 # Docker Based Jenkins Build Agents Demo Configuration
 This docker-compose config was used for the demonstration portion of the presentation at https://www.slideshare.net/EricSmalling1/docker-based-jenkins-build-agents-78280169
 ## Setup steps:
+---
+### IMPORTANT SECURITY NOTE - PLEASE READ THE FOLLOWING:
+The Jenkins server and executor agent configured below is for quick setup and demonstration purposes only.
+It is not secure in any way and it is in no way intended that these setup instructions be used in your environments.
+---
 ### Initial/pre-demo setup (do once)

 **If using a Docker swarm:**